Two GOP reps self-quarantine after contact with coronavirus patient

 Two more Republican lawmakers -- GOP Reps.
 Doug Collins of Georgia and Matt Gaetz of Florida -- revealed Monday they had contact with the Conservative Political Action Conference (CPAC) attendee who has since been diagnosed with coronavirus, saying they are not experiencing symptoms but will self-quarantine out of an abundance of caution.

-Both Collins and Gaetz are pro-Trump Republicans who have been in the president's orbit since CPAC: Collins shook Trump's hand and joined him for a visit to the CDC on Friday; Gaetz was spotted riding on Air Force One on Monday.
-CPAC took place Feb.
-26-29.
+Both Collins and Gaetz are pro-Trump Republicans who have been with President Trump since CPAC: Collins shook Trump's hand and joined him for a visit to the CDC in Atlanta on Friday.
+He also met with Trump at the White House last Tuesday, several days after the Feb.
+26-29 conference.

+Gaetz was spotted riding on Air Force One on Monday as he learned the news.
+White House officials said when Gaetz learned he was in proximity to the man with coronavirus at CPAC, he sat by himself in a section of the president's plane.

 That makes four Republican lawmakers who have said they interacted with the CPAC attendee who tested positive for COVID-19, after announcements over the last day from Texas Sen. Ted Cruz and Arizona Rep. Paul Gosar.